-Great Lakes Gelatin - Collagen Hydrolysate can be added to coffee, smoothies, soups and baking to raise the nutrient profile and provide a wide range of nutritional amino acids.
+Great Lakes Wellness - Collagen Hydrolysate can be added to coffee, smoothies, soups and baking to raise the nutrient profile and provide a wide range of nutritional amino acids.
 For a range of recipes check out the picture link below.

 What are the health benefits of collagen?

 The key health benefits of collagen hydrolysate include: